 In some instances, the cumulative effect of absence can have serious implications with regard to progress and levels achieved.
 All absences, both authorised and unauthorised will be recorded and reported to parents in July of each year.

-In the event of absence from school, parents should contact the School Office as soon as possible giving the reason for absence and an approximate estimation of how long the absence is likely to last.
-This can be done by e-mail, telephone, Schoolcomms or by sending in a note
+In the event of any absence from school, parents should contact the School Office as soon as possible giving the reason for absence and an approximate estimation of how long the absence is likely to last.
+This can be done by e-mail, telephone (01865 311056), Schoolcomms or by sending in a note

 to school.
 Please continue to report absences daily.
 We will telephone parents if their child’s absence has not been explained.